jonoalderson/well-known-file-manager/readme.txt

 Perfect for developers, site owners, and administrators who want a reliable way to manage their site's `.well-known` directory through a clean, intuitive WordPress interface.

+**WARNING:** This plugin won't work on hosting environments and setups which disallow writing to / editing files in the `.well-known` directory (including sites hosted on wordpress.com).

 **Key Features:**

 * **Easy Management**: Simple toggle switches to enable/disable `.well-known` files